Naval Station Treasure Island: History

 During the 1960s–1980s Treasure Island was used by the U.S. Navy for shipboard fire fighting and damage control training for Hull Maintenance Technicians and other sailors.
 Treasure Island housed the "USS Buttercup" (in Bldg.
 341 on Avenue M and 4th Street) which was a static damage control trainer that was used for real time shipboard battle damage repair and control.
 The Auxiliary Air Facility airfield was limited to helicopter landing pad use at Naval Airship Square on the East side of Hangar/Bldg.
 3 near the Naval firehouse at Bldg.
 111. During this period Treasure Island also served as a boot camp for naval reservists.

 Additionally, the Hull Maintenance Technician Training School Phase "A" was trained at Treasure Island for Nuclear, Biological, Radiological and Chemical Warfare Training as part of their phase "A" and phase "B" training.

 Treasure Island was also the location for the (nominal) Electronics Technician (ET) "A" and "B" through 1974.

 In 1996, Treasure Island and the Presidio of San Francisco Army Post were decommissioned and opened to public control, under stipulations.
 Treasure Island is now part of District 6 of the City and County of San Francisco, though it is still owned by the Navy.
 In 1993, the naval station was selected for closure, and Navy operations ended there in 1997.
 Some of the property was transferred to the Federal Highway Administration, the Labor Department and the U.S. Coast Guard, and the rest is open for development.

 Problems have arisen over the determination of Treasure Island's fair-market value.
 The city's redevelopment agency, The Treasure Island Development Authority, valued the land at $13.8 million, and the city offered the Navy $40 million for the property.
 Two other estimates determined the fair market value at $250 million.
 However, in 2008 Congress offered the publicly held property to the city of San Francisco for nothing, under Section 2711 of HR 2647, drafted by Rep. Sam Farr.

 Names

-Although it was designated Naval Station (NAVSTA) Treasure Island for most of its existence, the naval base had other names during its history:
+Although it was designated Naval Station (NAVSTA) Treasure Island for most of its existence, the base had other names during its history: